How Much Does Landlord Insurance Cost?

-As a landlord, you’ve made a significant financial investment in your business.
-You’ve also invested time: soliciting good tenants, making upgrades and repairs, and doing the various tasks a good landlord handles, all of which count toward your investment.
-In other words, you’ve invested too much to lose your property to a disaster.
-Landlord insurance will protect you.
-But there are so many angles to consider as you begin investigating your options.
-These are some of the questions most often asked, along with their answers, to help you get started.
+A landlord has made a significant financial investment in their business.
+They’ve also invested time: soliciting good tenants, making upgrades and repairs, and doing the various tasks a good landlord handles, all of which count toward their investment.
+In other words, they’ve invested too much to lose their property to a disaster.
+Landlord insurance can offer protection—but there are so many angles for landlords to consider as they begin investigating their options.
+Below are some of the questions most often asked, along with their answers, to help landlords get started.

 Q. How much should I budget for landlord insurance?